-Assignment Rubrics Columbia College Portfolio Rubric March 2018
+Assignment Rubrics Columbia College Portfolio Rubric

+March 2018

-Student's Nan ne Course Code Date Facilitato r/Evaluator's Name Area 5 4 3 2 1 Cover Page and Table of Contents Properly formatted cover page with no errors.
-Table of contents of all six sections of project.
-All pages numbers and correspond with the table of contents Properly formatted cover page with no errors.
+Student's Name Course Code Date Facilitator/Evaluator's Name Area 5 4 3 2 1 Score Cover Page and Table of Contents Properly formatted cover page with no errors Table of contents of all six sections of project.
+All page numbers correspond with the table of contents Properly formatted cover page with no errors.
 Table of contents outlining a few broad sections and numbered pages correspond with the table of contents.
 Properly formatted cover page with no errors.
 Table of contents may be out of order or incomplete.
 Numbered pages may not correspond with the table of contents.
 Cover page may have one or two formatting errors.
 Table of contents is out of order or incomplete.
 Page numbers do not correspond or are incomplete.
-Cover page is missing or is present but has many errors in formatting, spelling etc. Table of contents is missing or portfolio pages are not numbered.
-Content All six sections contain impressive amount of material and demonstrate a high level of organization All six sections contain required amount of material and demonstrate very good organization All six sections are included though some material may be lacking.
-One or two sections are missing and significant material is lacking.
+Cover page is missing or is present but has many errors in formatting, spelling ect.
+Table of contents is missing or portfolio pages are not number.
+Content All size sections contain impressive amount of material and demonstrate a high level of organization.
+All six sections contain required amount of material and demonstrate very good organization All six sections are included though some material may be lacking One or two sections are missing and significant material is lacking.
 More than two sections are missing and only scant material is provided.
-Area 10 - 8 8 - 7 6 - 5 4 - 3 2 - 1 Reflections Reflect on learning and experience gained, show creativity/original thinking, use abundant examples to illustrate and support, use complete sentences, are neat and orderly, and include all the required elements.
-Show some reflection on learning and experience gained, show signs of creativity/original thinking, use examples to illustrate and support, use complete sentences, are neat and orderly and include all the required elements.
-Show limited reflection and/or creativity, use examples but may leave reader with questions, may have fragments or run-on sentences; are neat enough to be read; most of the required elements are included.
-Tell only what the student DID but do not reflect on learning; mechanical or legibility problems may hamper clarify; content indicates they were done at the last minute; may be too brief or lacking many of the elements.
-Entries are superficial and/or unclear, brief and /short of the required elements.
+Area 10 - 8 • 8-7 • 6-5 • 4-3 2 - 1 Reflections Reflect on learning and experience gained, show creativity/original thinking, use abundant examples to illustrate and support, use complete sentences, are neat and orderly, and include all the required elements.
+Show some reflection on learning and experience gained shows signs of creativity/original thinking, use examples to illustrate and support, use complete sentences, are neat and orderly and include all the required Show limited reflection and/or creativity, use examples but may leave reader with questions, may have fragments or run-on sentences; are neat enough to be read; most of the required elements Tells only what the student DID but does not reflect on learning; mechanical or legibility problems may hamper clarify; content indicates they were done at the last minute; may be too brief or lacking many of the elements.
+Entries are superficial and/or unclear, brief and/short of the required elements.
 Many errors.